The Cat and the Canary (1978 film): Plot

 In 1934, on the twentieth anniversary of his death, the remaining relatives (all cousins) of Cyrus West are summoned to his mansion in rural England to view his filmed reading of his last will and testament.
 Among them are former surgeon Harry Blythe; flamboyant stuntman Charlie Wilder, who has forged a successful career in California; Susan Sillsby, a noted English hunter; Cicily Young, Susan's female lover, also her cousin and roommate; the marginally successful American songwriter Paul Jones; and Annabelle West, a rising fashion designer.
 Overseeing the gathering is West's lawyer, Allison Crosby, and Mrs. Pleasant, his longtime maid who looks after the now-abandoned manor.

 Cyrus lets it be known in his reading how much he despised and loathed his kin by setting up a dogfight for the fortune and revealing that Annabelle West is to be the sole beneficiary.
 However, to claim the inheritance, Annabelle must spend the night in the house with the rest of the family and be deemed sane the next morning.
 Should she be unable to, West has a second reel of film in which he names the secondary heir.
-As the group prepare to turn in for the evening, they are startled by the arrival of Dr. Hendricks, a psychiatrist at a nearby sanitarium who warns them that a deranged, disfigured patient who believes himself to be a cat has escaped from the institution.
+As the group prepares to turn in for the evening, they are startled by the arrival of Dr. Hendricks, a psychiatrist at a nearby sanitarium who warns them that a deranged, disfigured patient who believes himself to be a cat has escaped from the institution.

 Allison urges the others to keep the revelation from Annabelle for fear of frightening her, but Susan breaks the news to her.
 However, Annabelle seems unbothered.
 Allison requests Annabelle meet her in the library, but Annabelle is startled when, while turned away from her, Allison vanishes behind a false bookcase.
 Annabelle alerts the others about the incident, but each have varying levels of suspicion regarding her claims, especially when taking into account the family's history of mental illness and delusions.
 Paul subsequently confides in Annabelle that he has discovered secret passageways beneath the mansion, and that he suspects Allison and Mrs. Pleasant may be hiding something.
 Later, Susan supplies Annabelle with a gun for self-protection.